shotaro12oyama/udacity-behavioral-cloning/writeup_template.md

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to the situation it need to modify its angle.
+These images show what a recovery looks like starting from on the line both side of the road :

 ![alt text][image3]
 ![alt text][image4]

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data sat, I also flipped images and angles thinking that this would mitigate the diviation of the data, because there are almost left curves only in the first track.
 For example, here is an image that has then been flipped:

 ![alt text][image6]
 ![alt text][image7]

 After the collection process, I had 48,250 number of data points.
-I then preprocessed this data by
+I then preprocessed this data by Gaussian Filter.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 5 as evidenced by the matured accuracy level.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.